Josiebeepboop/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 It would be interesting to see the outcomes based on the country and/or the year they were launched in.
 It would also be useful to know the number of backers and how much they pledged for successful campaigns vs failed campaigns.
+We could also create box plots to determine whether there were any potential outliers in the dataset.

 ---